kubekmonika/customer-churn-analysis-telco-dataset/README.md

 ### Model evaluation and validation

-Here are the statistics describing the linear regression model which was trained using the entire train+test dataset and validated on unseen data:
+Here are the statistics describing the tuned linear regression model which was trained using the entire train+test dataset and validated on unseen data:

 ```md
 +---------------+------------+----------+-------------+------+